New Harmony, IN 47631

 Note: For trail locations, view the property map under the MAPS tab.

 1. MODERATE (1 mile)— A relatively short trail leading from the youth tent campground into a ravine and gradually ascending into wooded areas and grassy plateaus.
-This trail returns to the youth tent area, past one of the largest pecan trees in the state.
+This trail returns to the youth tent area.

-2. MODERATE (1.5 miles)—Leads from the modern campground between wooded hills, descending to a small steam.
-Meanders on an old country road next to a fast flowing brook, with some steep hill in certain places.
+2. MODERATE (1.5 miles)—Leads from the modern campground between wooded hills, descending to a small stream.
+Meanders on an old country road next to a fast-flowing brook, with some steep hills in certain places.
 Returns to the modern campground entrance.

 3. MODERATE (1 mile)—Begins at the Poplar Grove picnic area and continues past the water tower.
 Overlooks a small stream, which it eventually crosses.
 Returns to picnic area after ascending a steep hill.